dannycastonguay/blog/_posts/2025-04-28-on-Glassdoor.md

 title: On Glassdoor
 ---

 If you search for reviews about bld.ai on platforms like Glassdoor, you'll notice some very negative feedback.
 Until now, I’ve chosen not to respond, partly because I find those websites somewhat disingenuous.
 I believe strongly in transparency but also accountability through identity.
-If someone were exposing unethical behavior as a whistleblower, anonymity might make sense—but this is not the case with bld.ai.
+If someone were exposing unethical behavior as a whistleblower, anonymity might make sense.

+But this is not the case with bld.ai.

 We have consistently been extremely transparent.
 Every work log, all revenue, and detailed expenses were openly visible to our entire team for a long period.
 We’ve clearly communicated significant changes, like transitioning from an employee to a contractor model, always ensuring fairness.
 I’ve personally responded openly to anyone who contacted me via email or WhatsApp.